AI Video14 min readMay 28, 2026

 That's the gap Autoadify fills.
 Inside Autoadify's AI Workflow builder, you can:

-- Generate cinematic clips with Runway Gen-4.5 or long-form scenes with Kling 3.0
+• Generate cinematic clips with Runway Gen-4.5 or long-form multi-shot scenes with native audio via Kling 3.0 Omni

 The Sora shutdown isn't just a tool migration.
 It's a chance to rebuild your video pipeline on a stack that's faster, cheaper, and broader than what Sora ever was.